mapbox/mapbox-plugins-ios/README.md

 1. **CocoaPods**

-  To install all Mapbox Maps Plugins, add the following to your Podfile:
+  To install all Mapbox Plugins, add the following to your Podfile:
 ```
   target 'YourAppName' do
   use_frameworks!